Learning Linear Polytree Structural Equation Models: Introduction

-This paper aims to study sample size conditions of the method essentially proposed in \cite{rebane1987recovery} for the recovery of polytree structures, but we apply the Chow-Liu algorithm to pairwise sample correlations rather than estimated mutual information quantities.
-In particular, by restricting our study to the case of Gaussian linear structure equation models (SEM), we will establish sufficient conditions on the sample sizes for consistent recovery of both the skeleton and equivalence class for the underlying polytree structure.
-On the other hand, we will also establish necessary conditions on the sample sizes for these two tasks through information-theoretic lower bounds.
+This paper aims to study sample size conditions of the method essentially proposed in \cite{rebane1987recovery} for the recovery of polytree structures by applying the Chow-Liu algorithm to pairwise sample correlations in the case of Gaussian linear structure equation models (SEM).
+We establish sufficient conditions on the sample sizes for consistent recovery of both the skeleton and equivalence class for the underlying polytree structure.
+On the other hand, we will also establish the necessary conditions on the sample sizes for these two tasks through information-theoretic lower bounds.
 Our sufficient and necessary conditions match in order in a broad regime of model parameters, and thereby characterize the difficulty of these two tasks in polytree learning.
-In addition, we extend the results to the sub-Gaussian case, and establish an upper bound for the estimation error of the inverse correlation matrix under the same models.

-An important line of research that inspires our study is structure learning for tree-structured undirected graphical models, including both discrete cases \citep{heinemann2014inferning, bresler2020learning, netrapalli2010greedy, anandkumar2012high, anandkumar2012learning} and Gaussian cases \citep{tan2010learning, tavassolipour2018learning, nikolakakis2019learning, katiyar2019robust}.
+A relevant line of research is structure learning for tree-structured undirected graphical models, including both discrete cases \citep{heinemann2014inferning, bresler2020learning, netrapalli2010greedy, anandkumar2012high, anandkumar2012learning} and Gaussian cases \citep{tan2010learning, tavassolipour2018learning, nikolakakis2019learning, katiyar2019robust}.
 In particular, conditions on the sample size for undirected tree structure learning via the Chow-Liu algorithm have been studied for both Ising and Gaussian models \citep{bresler2020learning, tavassolipour2018learning, nikolakakis2019learning}, and the analyses usually rely crucially on the so-called ``correlation decay'' property over the true undirected tree.
 The correlation decay properties can usually be explicitly quantified by the pairwise population correlations corresponding to the edges of the underlying true tree.
 Based on this result and some perturbation results of pairwise sample correlations to their population counterparts, sufficient conditions on the sample size for undirected tree recovery with the Chow-Liu algorithm can be straightforwardly obtained.